 Roger grew up in the Shenandoah Valley and attended Broadway High School.
 His family lives throughout the Shenandoah Valley and is actively involved in the construction industry.
 He graduated from the University of Maryland, where he received a Bachelor of Arts degree in history, cum laude, and was a member of Pi Theta Kappa Honorary Fraternity and a member of Pi Kappa Alpha.

 After graduating from college, Roger began his teaching career at Elkton Elementary School and Elkton High School in Rockingham County from 1969-1971.
 He also coached JV football during those years.

 In 1971, Roger shifted his career focus to law.
 He attended the University of Maryland School of Law and received his law degree in 1975.

 Roger began his law career as a sole practitioner in Harrisonburg in the general practice of law.
 His practice evolved into personal injury, employment and civil rights litigation.
 He has also been involved in First Amendment cases involving the right of free speech, age discrimination, discrimination based upon handicap and race.
-Roger’s concentration has evolved into specialized areas of the law, in particular serious personal injury cases involving wrongful death, auto/tractor trailer collision, and products liability.
+Roger’s concentration has evolved into specialized areas of the law, in particular serious personal injury cases involving wrongful death, auto/tractor trailer collision, products liability, and motorcycle accident cases.

 Roger has concentrated his practice in civil litigation involving trial work.
 He is a Certified Civil Trial Specialist with the National Board of Trial Advocacy, a member of the Association of Trial Lawyers of America, the Virginia Trial Lawyers Association and the West Virginia Trial Lawyers Association.
 He is a member of the Board of Governors of the Virginia Trial Lawyers Association (2002-2006).